VijayRod/demo/aks/servicemesh-istio/enable-istio-addon.md

     ```
    Note the IP of the "hello" pod.

 2. Run the below by replacing the IP of the "hello" pod.
-Ensure you use port 8080 since this is used by the hello app.
-If an incorrect port is used, you will get a `delayed connect error` HTTP error 500.:
+Ensure you use port 8080 since this is used by the hello app.:
     ```bash
     kubectl exec -it nginx -- curl 10.244.2.14:8080
     ```

     a.
-If there are connection errors, check source and destination access logs by running:
+If an incorrect port is used, you will get a `delayed connect error` like below.
+This is an HTTP error 500.

        ```bash
+       kubectl exec -it nginx -- curl 10.244.2.14:90 upstream connect error or disconnect/reset before headers. reset reason: connection failure, transport failure reason: delayed connect error: 111
+       ```

+    b.
+If there are other connection errors, check source and destination access logs by running:

+        ```bash
         kubectl logs hello -c istio-proxy
         ```

-    b.
+    c.
 If the connection errors are occurring for all pods in the namespace, you may want to temporarily disable sidecar injection by running `kubectl label namespace default istio.io/rev-`.
 Then, recreate the pods so they do not have the sidecar and retest connectivity between the pods to ensure it works fine without the sidecar.

-3. For manual sidecar injection, refer to [https://learn.microsoft.com/en-us/azure/aks/istio-deploy-addon#enable-sidecar-injection](https://learn.microsoft.com/en-us/azure/aks/istio-deploy-addon#enable-sidecar-injection).

 ### For advanced users